DogsonPl/bot_for_messenger/README.md

 ## To run this bot version on your machine, you have to configure this website:  https://github.com/DogsonPl/bot_for_messenger_website_django <br> If you want to run this bot without configuring django website, check this bot version: https://github.com/DogsonPl/bot_for_messenger/tree/without_connection_with_webpage

 ## Important note 1: Bot works only on Linux
-## Important Note 2: Bot is in Polish language.
+## Important note 2: Bot is in Polish language.
 Sorry about that, but I created this bot to polish groups on messenger
 ### Clone the repo:
    ```
    git clone https://github.com/DogsonPl/bot_for_messenger.git